Iceland to Nigeria By Air freight, Container ship or Road

 Keflavik International Airport to Nnamdi Azikiwe International Airport

-The quickest way to get from Iceland to Nigeria by ship will take about 32 days 6h and departs from Grundartangi (ISGRT) and arrives into Tincan (NGTIN).
-There are vessels departing daily on this route.
+The quickest way to get from Iceland to Nigeria by ship will take about 31 days 10h and departs from Reydarfjordur (ISRFJ) and arrives into Tincan (NGTIN).
+There are vessels departing every 1-2 weeks on this route.
 Eimskip is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 More about shipping cargo and freight from Iceland to Nigeria by Air, Ocean and Road

-The shortest shipping time by sea between Iceland and Nigeria is 32 days 6h.
-Ships depart from Grundartangi (ISGRT) and arrive at Tincan (NGTIN) with scheduled departures Daily.
+The shortest shipping time by sea between Iceland and Nigeria is 31 days 10h.
+Ships depart from Reydarfjordur (ISRFJ) and arrive at Tincan (NGTIN) with scheduled departures Every 1-2 weeks.

-There are scheduled container ships that depart daily from Grundartangi (ISGRT) and arrive into Tincan (NGTIN) around 32 days 6h later.
+There are scheduled container ships that depart every 1-2 weeks from Reydarfjordur (ISRFJ) and arrive into Tincan (NGTIN) around 31 days 10h later.
 These services are operated by Eimskip, Eimskip, Eimskip, Eimskip, Eimskip, Eimskip, Eimskip, Eimskip, Eimskip and Eimskip.

 Scheduled flights between Keflavik International Airport (KEF) and Nnamdi Azikiwe International Airport (ABV) depart every 1-2 days.
-These flights are serviced by British Airways and the typical transit time is around 15h 21m.
+These flights are serviced by British Airways and Lufthansa and the typical transit time is around 15h 26m.

 No, it doesn't look like there are dedicated Cargo planes flying between Iceland and Nigeria.
 There are regular passenger aircraft however and they might be able to accommodate your cargo depending on its dimensions and weight.

-The distance between Iceland and Nigeria by cargo ship is 6,191 Nautical Miles (11,466 Kilometres / 7,125 Miles).
-This distance is measured by sea between Grundartangi (ISGRT) and Tincan (NGTIN).
+The distance between Iceland and Nigeria by cargo ship is 5,567 Nautical Miles (10,310 Kilometres / 6,407 Miles).
+This distance is measured by sea between Reydarfjordur (ISRFJ) and Tincan (NGTIN).

 The distance between Iceland and Nigeria by air is around 6,677 Kilometres (4,149 Miles).
 This distance is measured following typical flight paths between Keflavik International Airport (KEF) and Nnamdi Azikiwe International Airport (ABV).